WORKING. THRIVING. TOGETHER.

 HOW DO I DETERMINE MY BUSINESS SIZE UNDER THE NEW MINIMUM WAGE ORDINANCE?

-To determine an employer’s size, count the total number of persons performing work for compensation for each week of the previous calendar year and divide by 52.
+To determine an employer’s size, count the total number of persons performing work for compensation.
+Add each person per week for each week of the previous calendar year and divide by 52.
 Include full-time, part-time, jointly-employed, paid interns, seasonal, and temporary workers, no matter where they are located.
-This calculation determines whether an employer is considered “large” (i.e. >100) or “small” (i.e. < 100) for purposes of the ordinance.
+This calculation determines whether an employer is considered “large” or “small” for purposes of the ordinance (see questions 13 and 14).
+If an employer is a franchise or a full-service restaurant, see questions 18 and 19 below.

 Robot World, a business in Minneapolis, employed 30 full-time workers, 22 part-time workers, and two temp workers each week last year.
 Robot World averaged a total of 54 (30 + 22 + 2) workers per week.
-It is a “small business” for purposes of the minimum wage ordinance.
+It is a “small business” for purposes of the minimum wage ordinance because 54 is less than 100.

 Tree World is a business in Minneapolis.
 It is open all year round, but there is a lot of variation in the number of persons working during the year.
 For 12 weeks of the year, it employs 150 full-time workers.
 During the slowest 10 weeks, it only employs 25.
-It employs 50 workers for the remaining 30 weeks.
+For the remaining 30 weeks, it employs 50 workers.

 Tree World has to do some math.
 It looks like this: